Chillu1/ModifierLibrary/Assets/Scripts/ModifierSystem/Design.md

+Design questions
-OnStatChange ComboModifierRecipe check, how?
+* OnStatChange ComboModifierRecipe check, how?
 We don't have a generic function for all stat changes where we could check for combos
-Order of BaseBeing.Update() and ModifierController.Update() matters for StatusEffect
+* Order of BaseBeing.Update() and ModifierController.Update() matters for StatusEffect
+* More efficient way of saving timer data related to enum/id (not dict? but array of some sort?)
+* Stack & Refresh
+* Removing all modifiers from ModifierController wont remove the parmanent buffs & debuffs, make a function that does the opposite for these?

   # Modifier